d8adrvn/smart_sprinkler/README.md

 ## Background

-Why would you build a lawn sprinkler system controller when you can just buy one?
-But you can’t just buy one... at least not the sprinkler system we were thinking about!!
-Let’s start by first making the controller connected.
+Why would you buy a lawn sprinkler system controller when you can just build one?
+And the one you build will have even more cool features!!
+Let’s start by first making the your sprinkler system connected to the cloud.
 And of course, we will need iPhone controls.
 Then we need to make it smart.
 Smart like it knows when it has rained, is raining or will rain!
-And then what if we could add cognition so that it actually learns how to water your lawn!
-Not that would be really smart!!!
+Smart like it can run a second watering when it gets really hot!
+And then of course you will want voice recognition so that you can say "Alexa, turn on my sprinkler".
+Now that would be really smart!!!

 ## Description